 This question was asked because remarkably after she and her then business partner, Brent Hoberman, pitched their idea it was rejected because the investor was too preoccupied with her biological clock to understand the opportunity that was afforded him.

-Despite it being some seventeen years since her pitch of a lifetime it is a memory that still lives with her.
-Lady Lane-Fox informed us that just 14% of the UK tech industry is female, with a staggeringly low figure of just fewer than 10% of its investors are women.
+Despite it being some seventeen years since her pitch of a lifetime, it is a memory that still lives with her.
+Lady Lane-Fox informed us that just 14% of the UK tech industry is female, with a staggeringly low figure of only fewer than 10% of its investors are women.

 It was an inspiring speech from Baroness Lane-Fox.